openshift/openshift-ansible-contrib/playbooks/provisioning/openstack/README.md

 The `openstack_nodes_to_remove` allows you to specify the numerical indexes of App nodes that should be removed; for example, ['0', '2'],

-The `docker_volume_size` is the default Docker volume size the master, infra and app nodes will use.
-In order to set a different volume size for a role, uncomment the line with the corresponding variable (e. g. `docker_master_volume_size` for master) and change its value. `docker_volume_size` must stay defined as it is used as a default value for the rest of the roles.
+The `docker_volume_size` is the default Docker volume size the servers will use.
+In order to set a different volume size for a role, uncomment the line with the corresponding variable (e. g. `docker_master_volume_size` for master) and change its value. `docker_volume_size` must stay defined as it is used as a default value for some of the servers (master, infra, app node).
+The rest of the roles (etcd, load balancer, dns) have their defaults hard-coded.

 The `openstack_flat_secgrp`, controls Neutron security groups creation for Heat stacks.
 Set it to true, if you experience issues with sec group rules